tunglambg131003/data_visualization_project_1/proposal.md

 2. **Time-Series Analysis**
    - Use **line graphs** to visualize year-over-year changes in musical attributes.
    - Apply **linear regression** and **moving averages** to identify long-term trends in tempo, valence, and other features.
    - Investigate whether certain genres have increased or decreased in prominence over time by tracking their proportional representation in the dataset.
+   - Compute yearly averages for key audio features (e.g., tempo, energy, loudness, valence).
+   - Perform **segmented regression analysis** to detect abrupt shifts in musical styles.
+   - Overlay key historical events onto trend visualizations, such as:
+       - **2008–2010:** The decline of physical album sales and rise of digital downloads.
+       - **2015–Present:** The dominance of streaming platforms (Spotify, Apple Music).
+       - **2020–2022:** The influence of short-form video platforms (TikTok) on song virality.

+3. **Dynamic Genre Comparison Using Unsupervised Learning** Traditional genre labels may be limiting, as they fail to capture how musical styles evolve.
+Instead of relying on predefined genre tags, this analysis will:
+      - **Apply Clustering Algorithms (e.g., K-Means, DBSCAN, Hierarchical Clustering)** on **audio features** to identify distinct musical styles.
+      - Track **how clusters evolve** over time, highlighting the emergence of new subgenres.
+      - Compare these data-driven genre clusters with traditional genre labels from Billboard or Spotify to identify discrepancies.
-3. **Comparative Genre Analysis: The Rise of Hip-Hop & Decline of Rock**
+        ##### **Example: Evolution of Hip-Hop & Pop Hybrids**
-   - Previous studies suggest that hip-hop has overtaken rock as the dominant genre in mainstream music.
-   - Compare the **audio features** of hip-hop tracks (e.g., *Drake's* and *Kanye West’s* songs) versus rock tracks (e.g., *Imagine Dragons* or *Coldplay*) to observe stylistic shifts.
-   - Analyze whether modern rock songs have incorporated more rhythmic and electronic elements to align with popular trends.
+        - In the 2000s, hip-hop and pop were more distinct.
+        - In the 2010s, a new cluster may emerge, representing **pop-rap fusion** (e.g., Drake, Post Malone).
+        - By analyzing feature distributions over time, we can see **when and how genres start blending**.

+4. **Linking Genre Evolution to Industry Shifts**
+   - Identify whether **certain clusters become more dominant** following industry changes (e.g., Do high-energy clusters gain popularity post-2015 as streaming grows?).
+   - Investigate **whether newer music styles** emerge in response to changing consumption patterns (e.g., the rise of shorter, hook-driven tracks due to TikTok).
+   - Study how **cross-genre collaborations** (e.g., Latin pop + hip-hop) impact success metrics over time.

+5. **Implications of Dynamic Genre Evolution**
+   - Instead of treating genres as fixed, this approach helps **artists and producers understand how styles shift** and where music is headed.
+   - Helps **music labels identify emerging trends** for talent scouting and marketing strategies.
+   - Provides a **more accurate framework** for studying music trends beyond traditional genre definitions.

-4. **Case Study: The Shift from Upbeat Pop to Darker, Moodier Music**
+6. **Case Study: The Shift from Upbeat Pop to Darker, Moodier Music**
    - Compare the valence and tempo of early 2010s hits (e.g., *Katy Perry’s* *Teenage Dream*) to late 2010s hits (e.g., *Billie Eilish’s* *Bad Guy*).
    - Investigate whether pop music has become **slower, darker, and more melancholic** over time, reflecting shifting listener preferences.